Update 2: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

 Going up!

-Grand Mesa camp grounds: It was looking at first like there weren’t any camps spots available.
+Grand Mesa camp grounds: It is looking at first like there arn't any camps spots available.
 We get to the very last two sites.
-They were open.
-With both sites you have to walk up a steep hill to get to your tent.
-We for sure had the best spot in the place, closest to a clear blue lake with fishing and hiking trails.
+They are open.
+Both sites require a walk up a steep hill to get to the tent.
+We for sure have the best spot in the place, closest to a clear blue lake with fishing and hiking trails.

-Today was devoted to hiking.
+Today is devoted to hiking.
 There are trailheads all over this area.
 The signs claim lakes and photo opportunities.
 Sounds good.
-We pack some trail mix and a jug of water.
-We are off.
+We pack some trail mix and a jug of water and are off.

 The first trail is well groomed and maintained and circles around several small mountain lakes.
 After about an hour the trail doubled back to where we started.
 We remember seeing some more primitive trails on the way to this trailhead.
 We start hiking.
 Woods, lakes, swamps, springs, open grass savannas.
 This place has it all.